 Because the hole where the rod slides is snug fitting, the TLC-X spring and Rubber Band modes are ruled out with the TLC-X Air.

 All the air systems now use a Squeeze Bulb Pump (instead of the optional silicone hose) that snugs into a 1-way air valve at the end of the steel tube.
 The pump or hose is removed after inflation and kept close to top up pressure as needed.
 Also a conical silicone Cuff helps keep the air pressure from making the retaining cone lift.
 A collar with set screw holds that Cuff to the steel tube.

 People ask how to turn their existing device into an air version.
 A non-air standard Tugger body can’t be air-equipped.

 To convert a non-air TLC-X requires “only” a new TLC-X body, air Pusher, and air Tube – plus the bulb pump (or air hose) and stuff – to be a TLC-X Air (cost approx. $85).
 At least the Selects, collar/collet, and retaining cone are common to air and non-air versions.
-To put it another way, a TLC-X Air kit requires only a regular TLC-X body, rubber band clip, and springs to provide all the options of both the air and non-air versions.
+To put it another way, a TLC-X Air kit requires only a regular TLC-X body and springs to provide all the options of both the air and non-air versions.
 You’d probably also like a Pusher with no vent hole and shorter aluminum Rod, but that’s optional.

 Gentle inflation pressure must be used.
 We include a few small round band aides as a tool to help you keep your meatus closed tightly enough to prevent air from entering the urethra (most guys find that air intrusion very uncomfortable).
 Whether you settle on this method or another air exclusion technique, only you can determine the seriousness of the threat posed by pumping or breathing air into the bladder and the best way to mitigate the risks.